Positively Somewhere

 Positively Somewhere is the second studio album by American singer Jennifer Paige.
 It was released by Edel America and Hollywood Records on September 18, 2001 in the United States.
 Paige worked with wider variety on the album, including Matt Bronleewe, Russ DeSalvo, Mick Guzauski, and Julian Raymond.
 Exerting more creative control over the album, she co-wrote half of the material that ultimately made it onto the final tracklist.

 The album earned largely mixed to polarizing reviews from music critics who found that it was diverse but lacked any standout moments.
-Issued a week after the September 11 attacks, Positively Somewhere failed to capture much attention amid the coverage surrounding the tragedy and failed to chart in most music markets – except in Germany where it debuted and peaked at number 91 on the German Albums Chart.
+Issued a week after the September 11 attacks, Positively Somewhere failed to capture much attention amid the coverage surrounding the attacks and failed to chart in most music markets – except in Germany where it debuted and peaked at number 91 on the German Albums Chart.
 The album produced two singles, including the Bardot cover "These Days" and the Plumb cover "Stranded", both of which reached the top 40 of the Italian Singles Chart.